-The example URLs below are for those with subscriptions (or trials) on the United States server.
-If you are using another regional server, you'll need to make two adjustments:
+The example URLs in the main part of this document are for those with subscriptions (or trials) on the main server.
+If you are using another regional server (ca.libraryh3lp.com, eu.libraryh3lp.com, or sg.libraryh3lp.com), you'll need to adjust the base URL in two places:

-Mobile chat box attached to a queue on the US server:
+Regular chat box attached to a queue on the main server:

-Regular chat box attached to a queue on the US server:
+Mobile chat box attached to a queue on the main server:

-Mobile chat box attached to a user* on the US server:
+Regular chat box attached to a user* on the main server:

-Regular chat box attached to a user* on the US server:
+Mobile chat box attached to a user* on the main server:

 *Note: Chats sent to specific users (and not over a queue) are treated as private conversations and are not logged, so they will not show up in Activity or Reports.
 These chats also can't be transferred.
 To provide logging and transfer capabilities for an individual, create a queue and assign only that one user to it.